 1 Goal Name Affordable Housing Goal Description The goal is to increase the number of affordable housing units available to extremely low, very low, low and moderate income households and decrease the number of existing substandard housing units statewide.

-2 Goal Name Rental Assistance Goal Description This goal provides rental assistance for the avoidance of homelessness thereby decreasing the number of homeless statewide.
-3 Goal Name Homeless Shelters Goal Description This funding will be utilized to support the homeless shelters with operational cost.
-4 Goal Name Homeless Prevention and Rapid Re-housing Goal Description Homeless prevention funding may be used to provide housing relocation and stabilization services and short-or medium-term rental assistance necessary to prevent an individual or family from moving into an emergency shelter and prevent incidences of homelessness.
+2 Goal Name Rental Assistance Goal Description 3 Goal Name Homeless Shelters Goal Description This funding will be utilized to support the homeless shelters with operational cost.
+4 Goal Name Homeless Prevention and Rapid Re-housing Goal Description Homeless prevention funding may be used to provide housing relocation and stabilization services and short- or medium-term rental assistance necessary to prevent an individual or family from moving into an emergency shelter and prevent incidences of homelessness.
 Rapid Re-housing funding may be used to provide housing relocation and stabilization services and short- or medium-term rental assistance necessary to help a homeless individual or family move as quickly as possible into permanent housing and achieve stability in that housing.
 5 Goal Name Street Outreach Goal Description Funding will used for costs of providing essential services necessary to reach out to unsheltered homeless people and connect them with emergency shelter and services.
 6 Goal Name HMIS Goal Description ESG funds may be used for training and data collection related to the homeless populations and services.

-7 Goal Name CDBG-DR Goal Description 8 Goal Name PF-Existing Infrastructure and Service Connections Goal Description This goal assists local units of government in providing suitable living environments for their citizens by providing funds to make sewer, water (potable and fire protection), and streets sustainable and for the reconnection of qualified low-moderate households to a sewer or water system following reconstruction/rehabilitation of the system.
-9 Goal Name PF-New Infrastructure Goal Description This goal assists local units of government in providing suitable living environments for their citizens by providing funds to make sewer, water (potable and fire protection), and streets available and accessible.
+7 Goal Name CDBG-DR Goal Description The Disaster Recovery Unit administers disaster recovery grants allocated to Louisiana by the U.S. Department of Housing and Urban Development to help state residents recover from hurricanes Katrina, Rita, Gustav, Ike and Isaac and the Great Floods of 2016.
+Funds are distributed through other state agencies, local governments, businesses and nonprofit organizations to support and improve housing, infrastructure, economic development, planning and resilience.
+8 Goal Name PF-Existing Infrastructure and Service Connections Goal Description This goal assists local units of government in providing suitable living environments for their citizens by providing funds to make sewer, water, and streets sustainable and for the reconnection of qualified low-moderate households to a sewer or water system following reconstruction/rehabilitation of the system.
+9 Goal Name PF-New Infrastructure Goal Description This goal assists local units of government in providing suitable living environments for their citizens by providing funds to make sewer, water, and streets available and accessible.
 10 Goal Name PF-New Service Connections Goal Description This goal assists units of local government by providing funds to connect eligible low-moderate households to new sewer or water systems.
-11 Goal Name ED-New Business Goal Description This goal provides funds to local units of government to provide a loan for the creation of a new business in their jurisdiction.
-12 Goal Name ED-Existing Business Goal Description This goal provides funding to local units of government for the provision of loans to an existing business located in their jurisdiction.
-The funds will be utilized to expand the business in the jurisdiction.
+11 Goal Name ED-New Business Goal Description This goal provides funds to local units of government for infrastructure improvements that will assist new forprofit businesses in their jurisdiction.
+12 Goal Name ED-Existing Business Goal Description This goal provides funding to local units of government for infrastructure improvements that will assist for-profit businesses The funds will be utilized to expand the business in the jurisdiction.